 Remember that you’re not limited to just one type of account.
 In fact, having a variety of accounts can help your investment strategy be more flexible in all situations.
 For example, you can open a CD to save for a house down payment while keeping your emergency funds in a high-yield savings account.
 Many banks offer multiple types of accounts, allowing you to keep everything in one place.

 It’s important to look at interest rates to find the best return on your investment, but right now, interest rates are low across the board due to the Federal Reserve cutting rates in March 2020.
 This means that the difference in interest rates between savings accounts, money market accounts, and CDs might be smaller than before, but you should still shop around for the best rates.

 Interest rates are an important determining factor in what bank account you choose, but they’re not the only consideration.
 Figure out what your savings goals and needs are before opening an account.

-“The time span I normally talk about is five years,” Rand says.
+- What is your savings timeframe?
+“The time span I normally talk about is five years,” says Rand.
 “If you have an idea in your head for uses of the money or if it’s an emergency fund, it should be in an FDIC-insured bank with liquidity.
 If it’s farther out than five years, you can look into investing in taxable accounts or education or retirement.”

-If you find yourself dipping into your funds more than six times a month, it’s best to use a checking account.
+- How often do you need the money?
+For everyday transactions, you’ll want a checking account.
 Savings accounts and money market accounts are subject to Regulation D, limiting you to six convenient monthly transactions, including online transfers and automatic bill payments.
-CDs wouldn’t be a good bet here either, because those funds are locked up for a fixed amount of time and would cost you if you withdrew early.
+Funds in CDs are locked up for a fixed amount of time and could cost you if you withdraw early.